pycom/pycom-documentation/pybytes/dashboard.md

 # Visualise data from your device

-In this section, we will explain to you how to create widgets for data visualisation and set up your device's dashboard on Pybytes.
+In this section, we will explain how to create widgets for data visualisation and how to set up your device's dashboard on Pybytes.

 {% hint style="info" %}
-We assume that you already have your device connected to Pybytes.
+We're assuming that you have already connected your device to Pybytes.
 In case you haven't, check how to [add your device here](connect/).
-After your done with that, you can proceed to the next example.
+After you're done with that, you can proceed to the next example.
 {% endhint %}

 ## Step 1: Set up your application \(main.py\)

 The first step is to have an application running on your device.
 The application in this example sends data from a vector every 10 seconds to Pybytes.

-1. Open the `main.py` file on Pymakr;
+1. Open the `main.py` file on Pymakr
-2. Insert the following code on your `main.py`;
+2. Insert the following code on your `main.py`

 ```python
 # # Import what is necessary to create a thread